aholachek/react-flip-toolkit/README.md

 ## Other details

-- ~9kb minified and gzipped
+- ~9.2kb minified and gzipped
 - Requires React 16+
 - Tested in latest Chrome, Firefox, Safari + Edge

 ## FAQ
-- I set up the animations but nothing is animating
+- Q: I set up the animations but nothing is animating
-  - Make sure you're updating the `flipKey` attribute in the `Flipper` component when an animation should happen.
+- A: Make sure you're updating the `flipKey` attribute in the `Flipper` component whenever an animation should happen.